yugabyte/yugabyte-db/docs/content/preview/migrate/troubleshoot.md

 **Description**:  In YugabyteDB, if a table is partitioned on a column, then that column needs to be a part of the primary key columns.
 Creating a table where the partition key column is not part of the primary key columns results in an error.

-**Workaround**: Add all Partition columns to the Primary key columns
+**Workaround**: Add all Partition columns to the Primary key columns.

 **Example**